-Are artificial sweeteners safe?
+Are artificial sweeteners safe for diabetes?
 Should I use honey or agave nectar instead of sugar?
-I have diabetes – what can I use?
+I have diabetes – what is the best sugar substitute?

 With conflicting information available about sugar and artificial sweeteners, these questions might have crossed your mind.

-You can use artificial sweeteners for cooking or baking, add them to your tea or coffee, or check food labels for the ingredients listed on the chart below.
+You can use sugar substitutes or artificial sweeteners for cooking or baking, add them to your tea or coffee or check food labels for the ingredients listed on the chart below.
+Taste preference is also something to consider when choosing an artificial sweetener or sugar substitute.

 Spot added sugar in your diet